Commonwealth Edison Wins 2023 Achievement Award From Association Of Edison Illuminating Companies

 (MENAFN- EIN Presswire)

-Mohammad Jbara, Section Engineer, accepts AEIC Achievement Award for ComEd's Clamshell and Pole Step Modifications project at AEIC's 139th Annual Meeting in Savannah, Georgia.
+Mohammad Jbara accepts AEIC Achievement Award for ComEd's Clamshell and Pole Step Modifications project at AEIC's 139th Annual Meeting in Savannah, Georgia.

 ComEd recognized for innovative approach to worker safety.
 Everything we do as a company starts with keeping our employees safe.
 The innovations our teams helped to develop came as part of the constant evaluation of our processes and equipment.”